ulrikstrid/phoenix_deku_chat/README.md

 # Simple Chat Example
 > Built with the [Phoenix Framework](https://github.com/phoenixframework/phoenix)

+## Disclaimer
+Don't use this for anything as I did this to learn Elixir/Phoenix and the code is probably fucked up.

+## zup?

 To start your new Phoenix application you have to:

 1. Clone this repo, then cd to the new directory